Westwood Farm Junior School

 - 3.4: What arrangements does the school have for regular home to school contact?

 We operate an open door policy which means we encourage parents to come and see us as soon as they feel they need to.
 If we cannot see you then, we are always happy to find a mutually convenient time.
-We have a weekly newsletter that is published on the school website, with paper copies available on request.
+We have a weekly newsletter that is emailed to parents and published on the school website, with paper copies available on request.
 We use Parent Mail to communicate any information about trips or special events for example.
 If appropriate, we can use a personal home school book for children to ensure clear communication between home and school.

 - 3.5: How can I help support my child's learning?